Mariology of the popes: Pius IX

 The Mariology of Pope Pius IX (1846–1878) represents a significant development of Roman Catholic theology, since it led to the promulgation of the dogma of the Immaculate Conception.
 Catholic theology in the 19th century was dominated by the issue of the Immaculate Conception of the Virgin Mary.
 During his pontificate petitions increased requesting the dogmatization of the Immaculate Conception.
 In 1848 Pius appointed a theological commission to analyze the possibility for a Marian dogma.

 In 1848 the Pope had to flee Rome, when a revolutionary movement took over the Papal States and city government.
 From his exile in Gaeta he issued the encyclical Ubi primum, seeking the opinions of the bishops on the Immaculate Conception.
 Over 90 per cent of the bishops requested the dogmatization.
 Pius IX moved cautiously, on May 10, 1852, appointing a commission of twenty theologians to prepare a possible text of the dogma.
 Upon their completion, on December 2, 1852, he asked a commission of cardinals to finalize the text.

 This influenced the eventual promulgation of the dogma of the Assumption.
 Pius IX's approach of seeking collegial consensus was quoted by Pope Pius XII, when in Deiparae Virginis Mariae he inquired of the bishops about a possible dogma of the Assumption of the Virgin Mary.

-1854 proclamation of the Immaculation Conception
+1854 proclamation of the Immaculate Conception

 It was not until 1854 that Pius IX, with the support of the overwhelming majority of Roman Catholic Bishops, proclaimed the Immaculate Conception.
 Eight years earlier, in 1846, the Pope had granted the unanimous wish of the bishops from the United States, and declared the Immaculata the patron of the US.
 During the First Vatican Council, some 108 council fathers requested to add the words "Immaculate Virgin" to the Hail Mary.
 Some fathers requested the dogma of the Immaculate Conception to be included in the Creed of the Church, which was opposed by Pius IX.